junxit/us-congress-bills-116/metadata.md

 - 2019-12-03 — On passage Passed without objection. (text: CR H9210)
 - 2019-12-03 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9210)
 - 2019-12-03 — Referred to the House Committee on the Judiciary.
+- 2019-12-04 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6861)
+- 2019-12-04 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6861)